cutemachine/SteemDesk/README.md

 ## Need Help?

 Please contact me through my profile page on GitHub or on Steemit ([@cutemachine](https://steemit.com/@cutemachine)).
 I'm happy to help if I can.

+## Thank You

+Prices for cryptos are supported by [CryptoCompare](https://min-api.cryptocompare.com/).